Here are some wonderful ways to get connected in ministries at Holy Comforter.

 An opportunity for our Spanish-speaking members to go deep in forming connections with one another while exploring leadership in four areas of ministry: Christian Formation, Outreach, Pastoral Care, and Worship.
 Three or four sessions are scheduled on Saturdays throughout the year.
 We meet for coffee and morning prayer, study and conclude the day with lunch.
 Child care is provided.
 Contact Mother Amanda.

 The Invite Team's goal is to help our parishioners feel comfortable inviting their friends to our amazing church.
 A personal, one-on-one invitation to our friends and neighbors to come experience what we know is so special about Holy Comforter differs from marketing which tries to appeal to the community in a broad way.
 We know it can be a little awkward inviting people to church, and we’re here to make it easier!
-Contact Wesley Little and Tim Cavins.
+Contact Tim Cavins.

 Holy Comforter’s annual parish retreat at the beautiful Kanuga Episcopal Conference Center in Hendersonville, NC, is a weekend not to be missed!
 The Kanuga Committee is responsible for planning and organizing registration, events, lodging, programming, childcare, and other logistics.
 If you love the Holy Comforter parish retreat, join this committee to help bring this to life.
 Contact Kathy Taylor.